-Medical wearables to monitor your heart and circulation
+Medical wearables to monitor your heart, circulation & blood pressure

 the AliveCor Kardia-Mobile device can check your EKG and is so small it will fit in your pocket.
 If you feel your heart fluttering all you need to do is check your monitor.
 It could save you from having a heart attack.
 It captures your heartbeat, detects rhythm abnormalities, and symptoms of AFib.

-Another device that’s similar is the Apple Watch Series 4.
-This is an all-in-one health monitor that, in addition to being a very cool watch and alarm system it will track your fitness activity, heart rate, & ECG.
+Another similar device is the Apple Watch Series This is an all-in-one health monitor that, in addition to being a very cool watch and alarm system it will track your fitness activity, heart rate, & EKG.
 And if you fall, it will send out an emergency call.

 Do you think your posture is causing you to have aches and pains?

-The Upright Go posture trainer is something you stick on your upper back.
+The Upright Go Posture Trainer is something you stick on your upper back.
 It emits a subtle buzz whenever you hunch over to remind you to stand up straight.
-Poor posture can significantly affect your health and can cause you to feel older than you really are.
+Poor posture can significantly affect your health and can cause you to feel older than you are.
 So many of us spend way too much time hunched over our computer or cell phone and our posture takes a toll.

 Control your stress level